dmorse/pscf/doc/user-man/package.rst

 if the procedure is performed on a system such as Fedora that uses redhat package manager (rpm) files, or a file named pscf<version>-linux.deb if built on a system such as Ubuntu that uses .deb files.
-RPM packages can only be built on systems that use .rpm and .deb packages on systems that use .deb files.
+RPM packages can only be built on a system that use .rpm packages and .deb packages can only be built on a system that use .deb files.

 On a system that uses .rpm files, to check the RPM for detailed information (Metadata, Dependencies, and File Contents), enter::